bxharold/planetA/README.md

 # Project:  PlanetA
 #### Video Demo:  <URL HERE>
 #### Description: `PlanetA` is a full-stack Flask app that uses Python, Sqlite and Javascript to implement a browser-based graphical display that shows, in compressed time, the locations and relative magnitudes of earthquakes.
-It can also display the location of the International Space Station (ISS).
+It also has the option to display the path (in real time) of the International Space Station (ISS).

 ## PlanetA has 3 components:
   1. Earthquake sequence visualization